js-yoo/CheckiO/README.md

 # CheckiO

-A collection of code solutions from a Python algorithm site,CheckiO(https://checkio.org/)
+These are solutions to problems solved directly from the Python algorithm site, [CheckiO](https://checkio.org/).

 Each folder is an area of the Checkio map that contains various algorithmic problems